rashmi-kulkarni-ct402/CPP-Project3_Read_STL_Files/README.md

-# CPP-Project3_Read_STL_Files

-Instructions:
-1. Change code from 2D to 3D
-2. STL file has triangle points
-3. STL file - Facet --> view - normal
-4. STL file - Vertex --> Point
-5. Read STL file till EOF and write in a text file

-Steps:
+# CPP-Project3 (Read STL Files)

+This project focuses on reading 3D triangular mesh data from STL files and writing the extracted information into a text file.
+The program is designed to handle 3D data, where each triangle is defined by three vertices and a normal vector.

+## Features

+- Read 3D triangular mesh data from STL files.
+- Extract vertices and normal vectors of each triangle.
+- Write the extracted data into a text file.
+- Plot the 3D shapes using GNU Plot.

+## Requirements

+- C++ compiler with C++11 support.
+- GNU Plot for visualizing the 3D shapes.

+## Steps

-1. Add a new variable for z-coordinates in Point class
+1. Add a new variable for the z-coordinate in the `Point` class to represent 3D points.
-2. Write a function to extract data from STL file and write in a text file (vector to store points & triangles)
+2. Write a function to extract data from the STL file and store it in a vector.
+This vector should contain objects representing the triangles.
-3. Plot the 3D shapes in GNU Plot
+3. Use GNU Plot to plot the 3D shapes based on the extracted data.